Debate at FDT Academy

 Debate Camp Classes

-Students can register for one or more weekly lessons.
-These group lessons are 1 hour and 45 minutes in length and range in size, with approximately one teacher for every five students.
-The camp is split off based on students' experience levels and tournament needs, to ensure that students get the most out of each session.
+Students can register for one lesson or for the entire five days.
+These camp days are four hours in length and range in size, with approximately one teacher for every five students.
+The camp is split off based on students' experience levels and competition needs, to ensure that students get the most out of each session.

 Benefits of Learning Debate at FDT